“Not we, but the slope turns the ski“

 Methodical approach

-sense to use short modules and to vary between one-ski and two-ski training frequently.
+of exercises.
+Short modules and frequent alternation between one-ski and two-ski training are recommended.

 One ski method for all cases.